lsampaioweb/proxmox-ubuntu-server-std-docker/ansible/roles/template/README.md

 ## 2. Install required packages.

-## 3. Remove unnecessary files, folders and configuration.
+## 3. Remove unnecessary packages.

 ## 4. Recreate the machine-id file so the new VM can get a new IP.

+## 5. Remove unnecessary files, folders and configuration.

 # Created by:

 1. Luciano Sampaio.